 AAA has established a restricted deposit facility for a portion of its common units pursuant to which common units are deposited with a depository bank in exchange for restricted depositary units that are evidenced by restricted depositary receipts, subject to compliance with applicable ownership and transfer restrictions.
 The restricted depositary units have not been listed on any securities exchange.

-During the year ended December 31, 2014, the Partnership did not make any capital distributions.
-The Investment Partnership made partners' capital distributions of \$2.5 million in November 2014 related to expense reimbursements.
+During the three months ended March 31, 2015 and 2014, the Partnership did not make any capital distributions.